zeXLc2p0/backoffice/husky-musher/README.md

 # Husky Musher

+The Husky Musher source code lives at https://github.com/seattleflu/husky-musher.
 Musher is served from _/opt/husky-musher_ and manages its own Pipenv there.

-## Serving the web API
+## Serving the Flask app

-The uWSGI configuration file for serving the web API is _uwsgi.ini_.
+The uWSGI configuration file for serving the Flask app is _uwsgi.ini_.
 This file is used by referencing it from Ubuntu's app-based configuration layout.

 For example, in _/etc/uwsgi/apps-available/husky-musher.ini_: